inkle/ink/Documentation/ink_JSON_runtime_format.md

 ### Comparison operators and Lists
 When comparing lists, comparison operators (excluding equality and inequality, so `">"`, `"<"`, `">="`, `"<="`) compare the highest and lowest values in the lists.

-`">"` returns `true` if the *minimum* value in the list on the left is larger than the *maximum* value in the list on the right.
+`">"` returns `true` if the *minimum* value in the first argument is larger than the *maximum* value in the second argument.
-`"<"` does the same, but with *maximum* value of the list on the left being compared with the *minimum* value of the list on the right.
+`"<"` does the same, but with *maximum* value of the first argument being compared with the *minimum* value of the second argument.

 `">="` and `"<="` both check if their relation holds true with the minimum and maximum values of both lists.
-`">="` returns `true` if the *minimum* value of the list on the left is greater than or equal to the *minimum* value of the list on the right, *and* if the *maximum* value of the list on the left is greater than or equal to the *maximum* value of the list on the right.
+`">="` returns `true` if the *minimum* value of the first argument is greater than or equal to the *minimum* value of the second argument, *and* if the *maximum* value of the first argument is greater than or equal to the *maximum* value of the second argument.
-`"<="` does the same, but checking if the left hand values are less than or equal to the right hand values.
+`"<="` does the same, but checking if the values in the first argument are less than or equal to the values in the second argument.

 ### Type coercion
 When a native function is called, its arguments may be coerced.
 This is done so that binary operations only have one type for their arguments and for specific unary operators.

 Types exist in the following hierarchy:
 `bool` < `int` < `float` < `list` < `string`
-If a native function is called with two different types, the lower type in the hierarchy (leftmost) is coerced to the higher type. `list`s are an exception to this.
+If a native function is called with two different types, the lower type in the hierarchy is coerced to the higher type. `list`s are an exception to this.
 If one of the arguments is a `list`, the other argument must be another `list` or an `int`, otherwise an unrecoverable error occurs.

 Diverts and variable pointers are not a part of this hierarchy.

-Casts work as follows:
+Coercions work as follows:
-* `bool` - `bool` is *always* cast to another type, usually `int`.
+* `bool` - `bool` is *always* coerced to another type, usually `int`.
   * `int` or `float`: `true` becomes `1` and `false` becomes `0`.
   * `string`: `true` becomes `"true"` and `false` becomes `"false"`.
 * `int`